Immigration appeal rights

 Some longstanding residents of the UK secured permanent residence rights before residence permits were introduced.
 Their proof of these rights would be a sticker or stamp in an old passport.

-Until recently, people making these ‘no time limit’ applications needed to include documents showing their travel or residence history, to prove that their permanent residence had not lapsed due to absences from the UK.
+Until late 2024, people making a no time limit application needed to include documents showing their travel or residence history, to prove that their permanent residence had not lapsed due to absences from the UK.
 The Home Office no longer requires this unless its own records indicate that the person has been out of the country for more than two continuous years at some point.

 No. The eVisa is an online record rather than the digital equivalent of a permit.
 Organisations with concerns about the system, such as Open Rights Group, think this is unsatisfactory. the3million, which represents EU citizens, says people should be issued with something more like a QR code instead.